-The Pennsylvania Gaming Control Board (PGCB) announced the revived attempt at an auction at the outset of June’s regular meeting but without discussion or explanation.
+The PGCB announced the revived attempt at an auction at the outset of June’s regular meeting, but without discussion or explanation.

 Only owners of the state’s licensed slot establishments or their licensed principles are eligible to bid for a mini license.
 Many established casinos had previously passed on the first two rounds.
 Adding licensed principles is new.

-The revived legislation again allows up to 750 slot machines and up to 40 table games.
+The revived legislation allows up to 750 slot machines and up to 40 table games.